jcykung/better-teacher-portal/README.md

 # Better MyEd ![Better MyEd Icon](icon48.png)

 **Better MyEd** is a simple Chrome Extension that makes the MyEducation BC (MyEd) website much easier to use.
-If you've ever felt frustrated by scrolling through long attendance lists and losing track of which student or date you're looking at, this extension is for you.
-I made this because I was annoyed by the layout in MyEd while taking attendance as well as the fact that attendance totals in the "Trends" view was difficult to find.

 ---

 ## ✨ How it Helps You

-- **Buttons Next to Names**: Buttons are more easily accessible because they have been moved next to student names.
-- **Better Attendance Trends**: The "Trends" view features attendance totals (total lates and absences for the term) in a column next to student names.
+- **Highlighted Student Names**: Roster lists bold students' first names and move attendance buttons next to names for easy access.
+- **Frozen Layouts in Trends**: In Trends, attendance totals now appear next to student names and these columns are frozen to allow for scrolling without losing sight of these fields.
-- **Closer Columns**: Attendance columns are now closer together, making it easier to read across each row.
+- **Closer Columns**: Column widths have been reduced to make it easier to read data across rows.
+- **Better Celebrate**: A fun, optional toggle that triggers a burst of confetti whenever you successfully click "Post" or "Post Grades..." — because checking off administrative chores deserves a small victory!
 - **Automatic Setup**: Once installed, it works quietly in the background whenever you log into MyEducation BC.
-Settings are saved in your browser.
+Settings auto-save in your browser.
-- **Simple Controls**: You can easily turn features on or off by clicking the small 🍎 icon in your browser's toolbar.
+- **Simple Controls**: You can easily turn features on or off at any time using the controls from the extension icon.

 ---